 These paintings are portraits of individual oaks, apples, madrones, redwoods, buckeyes, and pines living in California.
-They grow in wild areas with the exception of the apples from orchards in the Watsonville area.
+They grow in wild areas with the exception of the apples from orchards in Watsonville and a cherry in Felton.

 The painting Watsonville Apples won first place in painting and the best-of-show award at the 77th Annual Statewide Landscape Exhibit at the Santa Cruz Art League.

-I am fascinated by the structure and natural geometry of trees, and take care to preserve their shapes and gestures.
+I am fascinated by the structure and natural geometry of trees, and take care to express their shapes and gestures.

 Click on any painting for a larger view and more information.